Green-Software-Foundation/sci/Software_Carbon_Intensity/Appendix_A.md

 **Conclusion**
-Some of the deductions we have made at the end of this article:
+Some of the deductions we have made:

 1) Total carbon emissions (C) is the metric we will monitor at an SRE level .
 2) The application of this metric can be done at multiple scope levels - environment, hosting infrastructure type, and application architecture